BusterC246/dotfiles/README.md

  - Vim plugged

 Information:
- These dotfiles are themed around the gruvbox darker colorscheme.
+ These dotfiles are themed around the ayu colorscheme.
  Some of the keybindings are edited to better suit the dvorak keyboard layout.